S3N4T0R-0X0/Energetic-Bear-APT/README.md

 3. XDP file: this XDP file contains a malicious XML Data Package (XDP) with a SWF exploit (CVE-2011-0611), It also includes functionality to download additional files via HTML-Smuggling by apache host.

+4. HTML Smuggling: I used this to make base64 for the DLL payload  and the Jar file before making a host and putting them on the Apache server.

-4. JAR file: this jar file used to copy and run the DLL by executing the cmd command.
+5. JAR file: this jar file used to copy and run the DLL by executing the cmd command.

-5. DLL payload: the attackers used havex trojan, havex scanned the infected system to locate any supervisory control and data acquisition SCADA.
+6. DLL payload: the attackers used havex trojan, havex scanned the infected system to locate any supervisory control and data acquisition SCADA.

-6. Encrypted with XOR: the XDP file contains a SWF exploit and two files encrypted with XOR.
+7. Encrypted with XOR: the XDP file contains a SWF exploit and two files encrypted with XOR.

-7. PHP backend C2-Server: the attckers used hacked websites as simple PHP C2 Server backend.
+8. PHP backend C2-Server: the attckers used hacked websites as simple PHP C2 Server backend.

-8. Command and Control: make remote communication by utilizes XOR encryption for secure data transmission between the attacker server and the target.
+9. Command and Control: make remote communication by utilizes XOR encryption for secure data transmission between the attacker server and the target.

 ![Screenshot from 2024-05-04 17-37-00](https://github.com/S3N4T0R-0X0/EnergeticBear-APT/assets/121706460/5cd199b5-9af1-4258-b5de-ecdf4e97cca1)